 SuperSync helps you sync your playlists from one library to another.

 To get a playlist from a remote library, that library must be open in SuperSync as a Remote Library.
-Remote libraries that support playlists are SuperSync Networked Libraries and iOS/iPod Libraries.
+Remote libraries that support playlists are SuperSync Networked Libraries.

 First, make sure that you see the Playlists in the left hand SuperSync Tree.
 Under the Controls menu, you can make sure that Show Playlists is checked.

 Color coding is used to help identify Remote, Local, and Synchronized Playlists.

 Blue Playlists , Smart Playlists , and Folders are only on the remote library.